Pomax/msfs-simconnect-api-wrapper/README.md

   declination: number in degree
   name: airport name as a string with at most 32 characters
   name64: airport name as a string with at most 64 characters
-  ICAO: four character ICAO code for this airport
+  icao: four character ICAO code for this airport
   region: the ICAO region for this airport as string
   runwayCount: number of runways at this airport
   runways: array of runway objects